kljohann/llvm/docs/CommandGuide/FileCheck.rst

 FileCheck Expressions
 ~~~~~~~~~~~~~~~~~~~~~

-Sometimes there's a need to verify output which refers line numbers of the
+Sometimes there's a need to verify output which refers to line numbers of the
 match file, e.g. when testing compiler diagnostics.
 This introduces a certain
 fragility of the match file structure, as "``CHECK:``" lines contain absolute
 line numbers in the same file, which have to be updated whenever line numbers